Earth Hour: 2012

 Earth Hour Global headquarters was moving from Sydney to Singapore in February 2012.
 A launch event took place at ION Orchard on February 20, with the move supported by Singapore's Economic Development Board (EDB) and WWF-Singapore.

 Earth Hour 2012 was observed on March 31, 2012, from 8:30 p.m. to 9:30 p.m. (participants' local time).
 It took place in more than 7000 cities and towns across 152 countries and territories, making it the biggest growth year for the campaign since 2009.
 It was also the first year that Earth Hour was celebrated in space, with Dutch astronaut André Kuipers tweeting at various moments during the event's trek around the globe.

 2013

-Earth Hour 2013 was held across the world on Saturday, March 23 at 8:30 p.m. to 9:30 p.m. local time to avoid taking place after European Summer Time began, ensuring a greater impact for the lights-off event.
+Earth Hour 2013 was held across the world on Saturday, March 23 at 8:30p.m. to 9:30p.m. local time to avoid taking place after European Summer Time began, ensuring a greater impact for the lights-off event.
 It was also changed to avoid coinciding with the Christian Holy Saturday, which fell on March 30 of that year.